-Volume XVI Issue III Version I Given that real lending would not have changed notably, tightening the regulatory capital requirements would also have had a minor impact on real GDP growth.
-Specifically, the difference between the actual and counterfactual cumulative real GDP growth isin the range of+0.2 to -6.5 percentage points after 10 quarters(Figure 15).
-Source: Central Bank of Hungary, author's calculations Note: Credit-to-GDP ratio is calculated by using level of real lending and real GDP.
+Given that real lending would not have changed notably, tightening the regulatory capital requirements would also have had a minor impact on real GDP growth.
+Specifically, the difference between the actual in real GDP growth (Figure 16).
+As a result, the difference in the ratio would have beenonly +0.1 percentage points after 10 quarters.

+Figure 15: Growth and level of real GDP in the alternative scenarios